The warm flavors of Middle Eastern spices are well worth learning about, and including in your cooking.

-Spice blends like ras el hanout, and seven spices are commonly used in North African and the Levantian foods respectively.
+Spice blends like ras el hanout, and seven spices are commonly used in North African and Levantian foods, respectively.

 Even cardamom seeds are ground along with coffee beans for an added warm flavor.